ShikharSrivastava391/SMTP-Sending-Email-using-python-/README.md

 # SMTP-Sending-Email-using-python
-This project is a Python-based SMTP email sender that allows users to send emails using Gmail's SMTP server.
+This project is a Python-based SMTP email sender that allows users to send emails using Gmail's/Outlook SMTP server.
 It supports both plain text and HTML emails and includes error logging using a custom logger.

 Features:
 ✅ Send emails with both plain text and HTML formats.